Concerning the COVID-19 situation:

 aligned and they're not flared out.
 Then place a bead of weld on each side

-keep the clamp bolts from loosening.
+also keep the clamp bolts from loosening.

 And in high-torque engine tractors, the mainshaft (upper shaft) could become twisted, resulting in total lock up of all the gears.
 Contact A-1 Miller's Performance Enterprises for quality hardened gears, shafts, ring gears and other Cub Cadet transaxle components.